genital warts on the penis, vulva, or around the anus

 by burning them with a low-voltage electrified probe.

-Electrocautery is usually done in a health professional's office or
+Electrocautery is usually done in a doctor's office or

 unconsciousness (general anesthetic) may be used